Skip to main content

 Animated

-Pass isAnimated: true at init to coordinate CSS transitions.
-The component manages a Transition submodel internally — apply transition classes using data-closed (e.g. data-[closed]:opacity-0 data-[closed]:scale-95).
+Pass isAnimated: true at init to coordinate animations.
+The component manages an Animation submodel internally.
+Apply transition classes using data-closed (e.g. data-[closed]:opacity-0 data-[closed]:scale-95).

 // Pseudocode walkthrough of the Foldkit integration points.
 Each labeled